hemanta212/blogger-cli/blogger_cli/docs/export.md

 blogger export -b <blogname> blog_config -o config/ blogger export -b <blogname> blog_config -o ~/my_website/test
 ```
+> You cannot specify filename with -o option. blogger export ... -o ~/my_blog.cfg will
+create a folder named my_blog.cfg instead.
+So just user -o ~/ and rename later.

 If you want config of all blogs. copy ~/.blogger/blog_config.cfg to your folder.

 # Exporting blog template
 Blog template consists of all the snippets that gets added to your blog posts during conversion.
 You can customize default and add other templates.
-For info to customize look [here](#)
+For info to customize look [here](https://github.com/hemanta212/blogger-cli/master/tree/docs/customizing.md)

 ```
 blogger export -b <blogname> blog_template